Stress ball: Types

 Some stress relievers are made from closed-cell polyurethane foam rubber.
 These are made by injecting the liquid components of the foam into a mold.
 The resulting chemical reaction creates carbon dioxide bubbles as a byproduct, which in turn creates the foam.

 There are also mochi squishies, which are small, slightly sticky, usually shaped like cute animals or fruits/vegetables, and are made of silicone.
 They get their name from mochi, a Japanese dessert.

-Stress balls, especially those used in physical therapy, can also contain gel of different densities inside a rubber or cloth skin.
-Another type uses a thin rubber membrane surrounding a fine powder.
-The latter type can be made at home by filling a balloon with baking soda.
-Some balls similar to a footbag are marketed and used as stress balls.
+Contemporary squishy stress toys also overlap with the broader market for fidget and sensory toys.
+NeeDoh, a line of squeezable toys made by Schylling, is a prominent commercial example: ABC News described NeeDohs as handheld sensory toys that can be stretched and squeezed and contain non-toxic, dough-like compounds, while Business Insider described them as colorful rubbery balls and cubes with varying textures.
+Along with NeeDohs, there are also butter squishies that also act like NeeDohs, just in the shape of butter.